nrfconnect/sdk-nrf/samples/bluetooth/peripheral_hids_keyboard/README.rst

    When pairing, press this button to reject the passkey value which is printed on the COM listener to prevent pairing with the other device.

 LED 1:
-   Blinks with a period of 2 seconds (duty cycle 50%) when the device is advertising.
+   Blinks with a period of two seconds with the duty cycle set to 50% when the main loop is running and the device is advertising.

 LED 2:
-   On when at least one device is connected.
+   Lit when at least one device is connected.

 LED 3:
    Indicates if Caps Lock is enabled.